porodem/amzzoo/README.md

 ### TODO List
 1. close cursor after SQL fucntion (idle in transaction)
-2. None mondey player
 3. Travel don't work for player without nickname
 4. SQL top function idle in transaction
 5. Fix price text for buttons in pet shop
 6. Limit name user :white_check_mark:
-7. Draw map for travel paths
 8. Show personal player place in info
-9. Name as nickname from telegram
 10. restore stamina 1 per hour, but remember about profit nex day problem
-11. maby consume stamine on feeding animals and travels?
+11. maby consume stamina on feeding animals and travels?
-12. fix double daily profit form animals
 13. fix exp on trying dig without stamina
 14. travel only on button click not writing location name
 15. Add activity to cut bushes and leafs in zoo, to protect animals from leaving over fence, or obscure view that downgrade profit